youssefsiam38/file-upload-fullstack-task/task.md

   - Include a README file with setup instructions, build/run commands, and any framework-specific notes.

 - **data/**
-  - Contains 10 large CSV files that will be used for testing the file upload functionality.
+  - Contains 10 large CSV files that you should use for testing the file upload functionality.

 ### 3.2 Documentation Guidelines